 The Big Ten Championship is one of the biggest college football games every season, and the winner of the game automatically gets a berth in the Rose Bowl (if not selected for the national championship game).
 The game was first played in 2011, when the Big Ten expanded with the addition of Nebraska, bringing the total number of teams in the conference to 12.
-The top team from each of the Legends and Leaders Divisions play each other in the contest, with the winner of both of the contests thus far being the Wisconsin Badgers.
+The top team from each of the East and West Divisions play each other in the contest, with the winner of both of the contests thus far being the Wisconsin Badgers.
 The game has been played at Lucas Oil Stadium, and will continue to be hosted in Indianapolis through at least 2015.
 Score with TicketCity - the place to go for Big Ten Championship Game football tickets.

 2014 Big Ten Championship Game Preview